SIGNS OF A “SHODDY” RECRUITER

 Red Flag #5: A Recruiter is Asking WAY Too Many Questions

 There are questions that employers are not allowed to ask, according to EEO standards.
 Unfortunately, some try to bypass those regulations by getting recruiters to ask the questions for them.
 For example, say an employer only wants to hire an unmarried female without kids, under 40 years old, etc. etc. Any of these questions would throw up a serious red flag if the employer were to ask directly; however, shoddy recruiters may try to ferret out very personal information in order to fill a requested profile.

 If it seems like a recruiter is just gathering information, proceed with caution.
 You should never be hired or rejected on the basis of age, weight, race, health or marital status.

 On the Bright Side…

 You’ve come to the right place.
 Our Recruiters have decades of recruitment experience in our industry!
-We’ve built FoodEmployment.com as a full service staffing agency, and our goal is to serve employers and job seekers alike.
+We’ve built FoodEmploymentStaffing.com as a full service staffing agency and FoodEmployment.com as our industry specific job board so our goal is to serve industry employers and job seekers alike.
 Along with our niche job board and career center, we also have recruiters who specialize in the food, beverage, ingredient and flavor industries.
 Their goal is to fill these industry jobs on a contingency and retained basis.